 Priya has a master’s degree in broadcast journalism from Northwestern University and a bachelor’s in international relations and history from Bowdoin College.
 Priya is also an officer in the U.S. Navy Reserve and serves as a Board Member of Military Veterans in Journalism.

-Russell is an Overseas Press Club Foundation board member, a frequent guest lecturer at colleges and universities, and he volunteers as an alumni mentor for students in the Brooklyn College Radio and Television department.
+Russell Midori is a photojournalist based in NYC, an Overseas Press Club Foundation board member, a frequent guest lecturer at colleges and universities, and he volunteers as an alumni mentor for students in the Brooklyn College Radio and Television department.

 He used the post-9/11 GI Bill to earn a bachelor's degree in broadcast journalism from Brooklyn College and a dual master’s degree in investigative journalism and documentary production from Columbia University.
-He has done field work in Iraq, Kurdistan, Korea, India, Mexico, Haiti and Standing Rock.
+He has done field work in Iraq, Kurdistan, Korea, India, Mexico, Bahrain, Haiti and Standing Rock.
 He produced several segments for an Emmy-winning broadcast, and received an OPC award and a Mark of Excellence Award from the Society of Professional Journalists.
+He recently completed a second masters degree in Criminal Justice from John Jay.

 He served on active-duty in the Marine Corps from 2008 - 2012, and was twice named an honor graduate of courses at the Defense Information School.
 During his enlistment he held the rank of sergeant and served as the NCOIC of the Parris Island Public Affairs Office.
 In 2014 he did a six-month tour at Marine Forces Europe and Africa as a reservist, working as the director of photography and editor for Marine Corps video content shot across both continents.